-These are the best menu items to sink your teeth into across the GCC.
+These are the best menu items to savour across the GCC.

 Restaurants come and go in the Middle East, but FACT’s unwavering passion for dining remains unchanged.
 The team can be found across the region, sampling the good, the bad and the exceptional.
 We eat at every kind of restaurant and experience every type of meal, from flash-in-the-pan novelties to iconic institutions.
 To spare you the guesswork, here are the best dishes we ate in Abu Dhabi, Dubai and Riyadh this month.